Assistant Professor, Higher Education Student Affairs

 Gulley, N. Y., Dean, S. R., & Dean, L. A. (2017).
 Using the CAS Professional Standards: Diverse Examples of Practice.
 Washington, DC: NASPA.

-Gulley, N. Y., & Angelo, C. B. (in press).
+Gulley, N. Y., & Angelo, C. B. (2017).
 The DSDM in the community college setting.
 In M. Frederick, P. A. Sasso, & J. M. Maldonado (Eds.), The Dynamic Student Development Meta-Theory: A New Model for Student Success.
 New York, NY: Peter Lang.